beauvilerobed/AUTO-C.R.U.D./README.md

 # AUTO-C.R.U.D.

-In this capstone project you will build a web based application to track data about automobiles.
+In this capstone project built a web based application to track data about automobiles.